CSHoggard/-Morph2019/README.md

 ## Morph2019 Workshop (Date: 13th September 2019) in Sendai (Japan)
 ### Instructor: Dr. Christian Steven Hoggard

-This repository holds all materials used throughout the Morph2019 workshop on Geometric Morphometrics and Archaeology (13th September 2019).
-This includes the presentation used throughout the workshop and all material associated with the workshops.
+This repository holds all materials used throughout the Morph2019 workshop on *Geometric Morphometrics and Archaeology*.
+This includes the presentation used throughout the workshop and all material associated with the workshop.

+Demonstrations on digitisation will occur within the workshop, however both practicals will focus on the analysis and visualisation of geometric morphometric data.

 ### Practical One (XXXX)